iwasingh/Wikicompiler/README.md

 # Wikicompiler

-Wikicompiler is a fully extensible library that helps you to compile [Wikitext](https://www.mediawiki.org/wiki/Wikitext).
+Wikicompiler (a.k.a WCC) is a fully extensible library that helps you to compile [Wikitext](https://www.mediawiki.org/wiki/Wikitext).
 For example you can do text analysis, text extraction, document preprocessing and so on.
 In fact this library implements a recursive descent parser that parse and evaluate(you can custumize this process if you want) the wikicode.
 Check out the examples

 ## Requirements
 * Python >= 3.6

 ## Basic Usage
+Extracts clean text
 ```python
  from wikicompiler import compiler as c